melezhik/sparrow/README.md

     $ sparrow plg show package-generic

+# Developing sparrow plugins.

+As sparrow support two types of plugins - swat and outthentic, follow a related documentation pages on how to create _scenarios suites_ to gets packaged and distributes as a sparrow plugin:

+* For developing outthentic scenarios suites follow [Outthentic documentation](https://github.com/melezhik/outthentic).

+* For developing swat scenarios suites follow [Outthentic documentation](https://github.com/melezhik/outthentic).

 # Publishing public sparrow plugin to SparrowHub

-On how to create a sparrow plugins please follow [Outthentic documentation](https://github.com/melezhik/outthentic).

 Once a plugin is create you should do 4 simple steps: